-Along with the Stanford Challenge Success program being the main focus, our PBIS team and advisory program continue to focus on the subsection Caring Adult Relationships and Chronic Sadness/Hopelessness.
-In the Caring Adult Relationship sections, the data from the 2020-21 CHKS indicated a decrease in 9th graders selecting "Very much true" or "Pretty much true" at 51% (9th grade) and 59% (11th grade).
-The prior year these numbers were at 65 (9th) and 70 (11th).
-These numbers have decreased and may be attributed to the school shutdowns and the global pandemic.
-The PBIS team and advisory classes continue to focus on ways to make connections for students to caring adult.
-Support for improving happens in advisory through team building activities, student guidance and support, character lessons, and similar student focused activities.
+Our PBIS team and Advisory program continue to focus on the subsection Caring Adult Relationships and Chronic Sadness/Hopelessness.
+In the Caring Adult Relationship sections, the data from the 2021-2022 CHKS held relatively stable when compared to the previous year with a slight increase in 9th graders selecting "Very much true" or "Pretty much true" at 54% (9th grade) and remaining unchanged at 59% (11th grade).
+The prior year these numbers were at 51 (9th) and 59 (11th).
+Compared to years prior to the pandemic, these numbers are still low but may be stabilizing and indicating a place for our staff to continue to support students as we return to more normal school operations.
+The PBIS team and Advisory classes continue to focus on ways to make connections between students to caring adults.
+Support for improvement happens in Advisory through team building activities, student guidance, and support, character lessons, "Working on Wellness" lessons and similar student focused activities.